nadiamariduena/express-28-dci/express2-robert-post-request/README.md

                             http://localhost:5000/teachers/add

-                            One of the reasons you dont have nothing on the browser is because there is an ERROR!!!! the error firstly come due to a conflict with another ROUTE in this file (line 52:     app.get("/teachers/:id")
+                            One of the reasons you dont have anything(blank page) on the browser is because there is an ERROR!!!! the error firstly come due to a conflict with another ROUTE in this file (line 52:     app.get("/teachers/:id")  //check the server.js

                             the problem resides in the fact that ** there are two Routes now using the GET method and what is happening is